-A free or reduced lunch application was included in the set of paperwork that came home with your child on the first day of school.
+A free or reduced lunch application is available in the office and was also emailed out in the First Day Folder email.
 Please feel free to use this form at any time during the school year should your family's financial circumstances change.
+Though lunch is free this year, this application will allow for other financial aid opportunities.